tdauth/wowr/README.md

 The map uses several custom systems created by Baradé which can be used in any other map.
 They are available in [systems](./systems).
-Each system provides a prototype map which shows you how to use the system.
+Each system provides a prototype map which shows you how to use it.

 ## Custom FDF Files